coreruleset/documentation/content/development/testing.md

 - your rules and tests!

 {{% notice style="primary" title="Installing Go-FTW" icon="fa-solid fa-lightbulb" %}}
-We strongly suggest to install a pre-compiled binaries of **go-ftw** available [on GitHub](https://github.com/coreruleset/go-ftw/releases).
+We strongly suggest to install a pre-compiled binary of **go-ftw** available [on GitHub](https://github.com/coreruleset/go-ftw/releases).

-The binaries are ready to run and do not require installation.
-In the releases page you will also find `.deb` and `.rpm` packages that can be used in some Linux OS.
+The binary is ready to run and does not require installation.
+On the releases page you will also find `.deb` and `.rpm` packages that can be used for installation on some GNU/Linux systems.

 Modern versions of `go-ftw` have also a `self-update` command that will simplify updating to newer releases for you! {{% icon icon="wand-sparkles" %}}
 {{% /notice %}}